magictaler/luminardo/README.md

 - 5V tolerant ISP header;
 - I2C, secondary UART, secondary SPI for future extentions;
 - PIR sensor;
 - Integration with Arduino IDE;

-* Based on awesome "Revision 2.0 of USB Host Library for Arduino" (thank you guys!)
+* Firmware is tightly intergared with an awesome "Revision 2.0 of USB Host Library for Arduino" (thank you guys!)

 for more information please visit http://luminardo.net and http://magictale.com